bailliecaptainofgypsies/bailliecaptainofgypsies/README.md

-- 👋 Hi, I’m @bailliecaptainofgypsies
+- 👋 Hi, I’m @bellyjeremy
 - 👀 I’m interested in develpment of video games
 - 📫 How to reach me network.jeremy@gmail.com...